sb-image

 First Round: Zeynep Sönmez vs Ekaterina Alexandrova

-• First set: The national tennis player Zeynep Sönmez did not start the match as she intended, falling behind 5–2 in the first set.
+• First set: The national tennis player Zeynep Sönmez did not start the match as she intended, falling behind 5-2 in the first set.
 However, she did not lose focus.
-Winning two consecutive set points, Sönmez managed to take the set 7–5.
+Holding on to two set points, Zeynep seized control at critical moments and won the set 7-5.

-• Second set: Entering the second set with a break of serve, Zeynep gained an early 3–1 advantage.
-However, Ekaterina Alexandrova increased her rhythm after this phase, winning consecutive games to take the set 6–4.
+• Second set: Entering the second set with a break of serve, Zeynep gained an early 3-1 advantage.
+However, Ekaterina Alexandrova increased her rhythm after this phase and won consecutive games to take the set 6-4.

-• Deciding set: Trailing 3–0 in the final set, Sönmez equalized after a 15-minute sixth game.
-In a set marked by alternating breaks of serve, the national player took the lead at 5–4 and clinched the set 6–4 on her fourth match point, winning the match 2–1 after a contest lasting 2 hours and 37 minutes.
+• Deciding set: Falling behind 3-0 in the final set, Zeynep achieved parity after a 15-minute sixth game.
+In a set marked by alternating breaks of serve, the national player took the lead at 5-4 and clinched the set 6-4 on her fourth match point, winning the match 2-1 after a match lasting 2 hours and 37 minutes.

 Second Round: Zeynep Sönmez vs Anna Bondar

-• First set: Starting the match with control, national tennis player Zeynep Sönmez seized the tempo early.
-She broke her opponent’s serve twice and advanced without error in her own service games to win the set 6–2.
+• First set: The national tennis player Zeynep Sönmez started the match in control, taking command of the tempo early in the first set.
+She broke her opponent’s serve twice and advanced without error in her own service games to win the set 6-2.

-• Second set: Facing a more balanced performance from Anna Bondar, Sönmez maintained consistency in her service games and emerged as the decisive force in critical moments.
-The national player broke her opponent’s serve twice again and won the set 6–4, completing the match 2–0 and exiting the contest after 1 hour and 30 minutes as the victor.
+• Second set: Against Anna Bondar, who played a more balanced game in the second set, Zeynep maintained her consistency in service games and emerged as the decisive force in critical moments.
+The national player broke her opponent’s serve twice again and won the set 6-4, completing the match 2-0 and exiting the contest after 1 hour and 30 minutes.

 2026 Mérida Open Women’s Tennis Tournament